 Experience history… spend the night in a lockhouse!

 Ever wonder what it was like to live in a lockhouse?
 Spend the night in one of several lockhouses along the canal.
 Step back in time and immerse yourself in history.
 If you listen closely, you may hear voices from the past whispering their stories.
 For more information visit www.canalquarters.org.

 Erected 2010 by Chesapeake and Ohio Canal National Historic Park.

 Marker series.
 This marker is included in the Chesapeake and Ohio Canal marker series.

 Location.
 39° 36.924′ N, 77° 56.903′ W. Marker is in Big Spring, Maryland, in Washington County.
 Touch for map.
 Located along the Chesapeake and Ohio Canal Towpath, at mile 108.6.
 Marker is in this post office area: Big Pool MD 21711, United States of America.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-A different marker also named Four Locks (a few steps from this marker); Mule Power (a few steps from this marker); McCoy's Ferry (approx. 1.2 miles away); Lancelot Jacques (approx. 1½ miles away); Stonewall Jackson at Dam 5 (approx. 1½ miles away); Protecting Cultural Resources (approx. 1½ miles away); The Federal Signal Station (approx. 2.4 miles away); Clear Spring Veterans Memorial (approx. 2.8 miles away).
+A different marker also named Four Locks (a few steps from this marker); Mule Power (a few steps from this marker); McCoy's Ferry (approx. 1.2 miles away); Lancelot Jacques (approx. 1˝ miles away); Dam No. 5 (approx. 1˝ miles away); Stonewall Jackson at Dam 5 (approx. 1˝ miles away); Protecting Cultural Resources (approx. 1˝ miles away); The Federal Signal Station (approx. 2.4 miles away).